 2. Baby Hairbrush

-Still on the baby grooming theme, it's worth noting that adorably bald babies may be the norm but some babies come out with a full head of greasy hair.
+Still within the baby grooming theme, it's worth noting that adorably bald babies may be the norm, but some babies come out with a full head of greasy hair.
 (TMI alert: when my daughter was being born, her full head of brown hair was visible before she was even born, if you know what I mean.)
 I had failed to prepare for this occassion and found myself combing her tangly little locks with my giant grown up hairbrush.
 After keeping that up for a month, we finally found an inexpensive, eco-friendly baby hairbrush by Hip Peas that we love.

 3. White Noise Machine